Welcome to the Lair of

 • Speaking of Nobel's, the Swedish Academy has a sort of mini-Nobel for those areas (like mathematics) not covered by the Nobel, the Crafoord Prize.

-• Meanwhile, the Israelis also have a prize in some areas, including mathematics, the Wolf Prize.
+• Meanwhile, the Israelis also have a prize in some areas,including mathematics, the Wolf Prize.

 Writing

 There are several writer's groups in the Tampa Bay area, and amateur writers (like myself) can get feedback from fellow amateurs (and occasional professionals) by joining in.
 Groups in Tampa including the Tampa Writer's Alliance, an independent organization.
-And I am the editor of three newsletters:
+And I am the editor of two newsletters:

 • The Quaternion, the annual newsletter of the USF Department of Mathematics.